 At a glance

-• The life expectancy for someone sleeping on the street is 30 to 40 years less than average.
-2,000 people were seen rough sleeping in Westminster in 2022/23.
-Find out about our rough sleeping strategy
+- The life expectancy for someone sleeping on the street is 30 to 40 years less than average.
+2,100 people were seen rough sleeping in Westminster in 2023/24.
+On a single night it is estimated 277 people are sleeping rough.
+Find out about our rough sleeping strategy.

 Deprivation

 Residents' health is closely linked to deprivation.
-If you are struggling financially and do not have a good job, education, or a safe place to live, it can be harder to stay healthy.
+It can be harder to stay healthy if you are struggling financially and do not have a good job, education, or a safe place to live.

 There are significant financial differences within the borough.
 Knightsbridge and Belgravia have some of the most affluent neighbourhoods in the country, whilst Queen’s Park, Church Street and Westbourne have some of the most deprived.
 Specifically, areas like Queens Park and Mozart Estate (Queens Park), Lisson Green Estate (Church Street), Warwick Estate and Brindley Road Estate (Westbourne) have higher levels of deprivation.